 It is a well known and established fact that Google uses page speed, expertise, trustworthiness and authority as ranking signals.
 These are all factors that are measured in Google Analytics.
 So, although there are no hard facts supporting Google's use of its analytic data for ranking purposes, GA measures can predict how Google sees your website on its user behavior signals which are ranking signals.
 In other words, you should be guided by GA indicators and also act on them.

 GA is relevant, no doubt, if it were not so, Google wouldn't invest in its improvement and sustainability.
-It must be relevant to its purpose and that is the reason Google still keeps it and investing in its improvement.
+It must be relevant to its purpose and that is the reason Google still keeps it and invests in its improvement.

 Final words: Google does not use it's analytic data for ranking, however insights from Google analytics can be helpful to webmasters in assessing the performance of websites.
 We however strongly recommend that you should install GA on your website to track performance and you should take GA reports very seriously.